tona3922/tona3922/README.md

 ### Hi there 👋
-I am Toan but you can call me Tommy as my nickname, a passionate student from HCM city with a great love of programming webs and apps
+I am Toan, a student at HCMUT with a great love of developing beautiful UI and helpful projects
 - 🔭 I’m currently working on FrontEnd in several software projects and seeking a way to master BackEnd too.
 - 🌱 I also enjoy in practicing with database as well since its huge benefits pay off.
 - 👯 I’m looking to collaborate on with any incorpation or individuals share the same passion in implementing projects with me, so welcome guys !!!